 - 5.2.
-The personal data held regarding pupils includes contact details, assessment / examination results, attendance information, characteristics such as ethnic group, special educational needs, any relevant medical information, and photographs. - 5.3.
-The data is used in order to support the education of the pupils, to monitor and report on their progress, to provide appropriate pastoral care, and to assess how well the Trust as a whole is doing, together with any other uses normally associated with this provision in a school environment. - 5.4.
-In particular, the Trust may: - 5.4.1. make personal data, including sensitive personal data, available to staff for planning curricular or extra-curricular activities; - 5.4.2. keep the pupil's previous school informed of his / her academic progress and achievements e.g. sending a copy of the school reports for the pupil's first year at the Trust to their previous school; - 5.4.3.
-Use photographs of pupils in accordance with the photograph policy. - 5.5.
-Any wish to limit or object to any use of personal data should be notified to Data Controller in writing, which notice will be acknowledged by the Trust in writing.
-If, in the view of Data Controller, the objection cannot be maintained, the individual will be given written reasons why the Trust cannot comply with their request.
+The personal data held regarding pupils includes contact details, assessment/examination results, attendance information, characteristics such as ethnic group (if provided), special educational needs, any relevant medical information, and photographs. - 5.3.
+The data is used in order to support the education of the pupils, to monitor and report on their progress, to provide appropriate pastoral care, and to assess how well the school as a whole is doing, together with any other uses normally associated with this provision in a school environment. - 5.4.
+The Foundation may make use of limited personal data (such as contact details) relating to pupils, and their parents or guardians for fundraising, marketing or promotional purposes and to maintain relationships with pupils of the Foundation, but only where consent has been provided to this. - 5.5.
+In particular, the Foundation may: - 5.5.1. transfer information to any association society or club set up for the purpose of maintaining contact with pupils or for fundraising, marketing or promotional purposes relating to the school but only where consent has been obtained first: - 5.5.2. make personal data, including sensitive personal data, available to staff for planning curricular or extra-curricular activities; - 5.5.3. keep the pupil's previous school informed of his/her academic progress and achievements e.g. sending a copy of the school reports for the pupil's first year at the school to their previous school; - 5.5.4.
+Use photographs of pupils in accordance with the photograph policy. - 5.6.
+Any wish to limit or object to any use of personal data should be notified to the Data Protection Officer in writing, which notice will be acknowledged by the Foundation in writing.
+If, in the view of the Data Protection Officer, the objection cannot be maintained, the individual will be given written reasons why the Foundation cannot comply with their request.